Principal of Continental Consulting Group, LLC

 Robert is married to Caroline Taggart, a fine arts professional.
 He and Caroline reside in Boston.

-Mr. Sachs is Vice Chair of the PBS Strategic Planning Advisory Group and serves on the Station Services and National Policy Advisory committees and the Member Services Access Working Group.
-He previously served as Vice Chair of the National Policy Advisory Committee.
+Mr. Sachs is Co-Chair of the PBS National Policy Advisory Committee.
+He serves on the Nominating and Corporate Governance Committee, Station Services Committee, and Finance Committee, and the Member Services Access Working Group.